decentraland/old-documentation/_posts/wearables/2021-05-31-publishing-wearables.md

 - The dimensions of eyebrow, eye, and mouth textures should not exceed 256 by 256px, and these textures must include an alpha channel for transparency.
 - Wearables with a disproportionate number of triangles and textures may be rejected.
 Wearables with too many triangles and textures can result in poor performance and a bad experience for users, so creators should avoid exceeding the following guidelines when creating wearables:

-  - No more than 1.5K triangles per wearable
+  - No more than 1.5K triangles per wearable (except skin category)
   - No more than 500 triangles per accessories
   - No more than 2 textures (at a resolution of 512x512px or lower) per wearable.
+All textures must be square.
+  - No more than 5k triangles for skin category and 5 textures (at a resolution of 512x512px or lower).
 All textures must be square.

 - Wearables may not contain duplicate items within a collection.
 (Each item within a collection must be unique.)
 - Wearables may not mimic or copy other wearables that have already been published.